 What is an IoT platform, anyway?

-- Process data locally (edge computing)
+- Analyze data locally (edge computing)

 - Store data in the cloud

-- Analyze data in the cloud
+- Analyze data in the cloud to create insights

 - Command the “things” to perform specific tasks based on insights